Gorkov algebraic diagrammatic construction formalism at third order: Conclusions

 The major outcome of the present work is the full development of the Gorkov method at the ADC($3$) truncation level for which all algebraic details necessary to perform a numerical implementation are provided.

-The full set of working equations for a two-body Hamiltonian has been presented in Sec.~\ref{Sec:ADCn} for a general single-particle basis set.
+The full set of working equations for a two-body Hamiltonian has been presented in Sec.~\ref{Sec:ADCn} for a general single-particle basis set and are summarised for the different ADC($n$) truncations in Sec.~\ref{Sec:Implem}.
 This allows for the largest possible range of applications to a variety of systems.
 Our results could be easily adapted to complex geometries as in molecules or specified to cylindrical and deformed bases (which will be highly relevant to deformed nuclei).
 The particular case of spherical symmetry can be exploited for simple atoms and semi-magic nuclear isotopes and is presently derived in full in App.~\ref{App:Jcoupl}.
 This development is expected to open the way to new advances in ab initio nuclear structure studies.

 In spite of the large number of Gorkov diagrams that needs to be considered to build the ADC(3) approximation, i.e. 17 skeleton plus 20 composite ones at third order, most contributions can be gathered together in a handful of final terms.
 Combining Goldstone (time-ordered) contributions across different diagrams leads to important simplifications~\cite{Arthuis:2018yoo}, i.e. it is not only to simplify the working equations but also to satisfy Pauli antisymmetrization.
 Further simplifications of our results from Sec.~\ref{Sec:ADCn} could be achieved by identifying specific terms with unperturbed Bogoliubov coupled cluster amplitudes~\cite{Signoracci2015BCC}.
 The close relation between SCGF and coupled cluster methods was already observed at the level of the standard (particle number conserving) formulations~\cite{Nooijen1992CCGF,Nooijen1993CCGF}.
 The ADC(3) many-body truncation is normally expected to be equivalent to triple corrections in CC~\cite{Trofimov2005IE_nD,Trofimov2002adc_ci_cc_comp}.
 Furthermore, the identification of BCC amplitudes pointed out in Sec.~\ref{Sec:ADCn} can be the basis for further improvements of the ADC(3) scheme, as discussed in Ref.~\cite{Barb2017LNP}.